bytescout/pdf-co-api-samples/Add Text And Images To PDF/PowerShell/Add Text to Existing PDF/README.md

-## How to add text and images to PDF in PowerShell and PDF.co Web API

-### How to code in PowerShell to add text and images to PDF with this step-by-step tutorial

-Learn how to add text and images to PDF in PowerShell with this source code sample.
-PDF.co Web API: the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
-Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.
-It can add text and images to PDF in PowerShell.
+## How to add text and images to PDF in PowerShell using PDF.co Web API PDF.co Web API: the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
+Can also generate barcodes and read barcodes from images, scans and pdf.

-This code snippet below for PDF.co Web API works best when you need to quickly add text and images to PDF in your PowerShell application.
-Just copy and paste the code into your PowerShell application’s code and follow the instruction.
-This basic programming language sample code for PowerShell will do the whole work for you to add text and images to PDF.

-You can download free trial version of PDF.co Web API from our website to see and try many others source code samples for PowerShell.

 ## REQUEST FREE TECH SUPPORT